hoffmangroup/segtools/doc/segtools.rst

 output is a confusion matrix with each cell representing the amount of overlap between segments in one label with annotations in one group.
-Further, the ability of each segment label to predict each annotation group is measured and summarized in a precision-recall plot.
+Further, the ability of each segment label to predict each annotation group is measured and summarized in a precision-recall plot or a confusion matrix heat map.

 **Selected options**: